 Chambers Encyclopaedia says: “The most important of his [Mithras] many festivals was his birthday, celebrated on the 25th of December, the day subsequently fixed—against all evidence—as the birthday of Christ.
 The worship of Mithras early found its way into Rome, and the mysteries of Mithras, which fell in the spring equinox, were famous even among the many Roman festivals”.

 Trying to assess the extent of any pagan influence, 2000 years later, is always going to be difficult, especially if you automatically default to a top-down perspective, and look at things from a 21st century viewpoint.
-It is somewhat less difficult, when the problem is viewed from a bottom-up perspective.
+However, it is somewhat less difficult, when the problem is viewed from a bottom-up perspective.

 When the gospels were first written, in the second half of that first century AD, nascent Christianity was still in its infancy, and the cultural norm throughout the Roman Empire, was pantheism [tolerance of all gods].
 Both the gospel authors and the new pagan converts would, therefore, have belonged to a totally different mindset, one that regarded demigods and virgin births etc as normal.
 Under these circumstances, it was probably inevitable, that some pagan influences spilled over into the newly evolving, monotheistic spin-off from Judaism, that we now call Christianity.
 Apart from anything else, the newly converted pagan audiences would probably have expected it, because it was part and parcel of their cultural heritage.
 However, we can never know for sure, how much of fledgling Christianity was in fact derived from pre-existing pagan rivals.
-Today, after centuries of cultural brainwashing by the Christian Church, we conveniently forget, that both Christianity, and what we now call paganism, did in fact share a common heritage.
-Therefore, there will always be a question mark around this pagan issue.
+Today, after centuries of cultural brainwashing by the Christian Church, we conveniently forget that both Christianity, and what we now call paganism, did in fact share a common heritage.
+Therefore, there will always be a question mark around this issue of pagan influence.

 This common need to fabricate Jesus’ life-story, explains why all the Gospel stories contained details of the crucifixion & resurrection of Jesus in Jerusalem, details which originated from Paul [see 1-Corinthians 15: 3-9] and his original ministry.
 It also explains the diversity of various other details found in each of these fabricated Gospel stories.
 All Gospels appearing during the gospel-period [c 65 AD-c 100 AD] would have been honest attempts, by leaders of recently converted pagans, to fabricate stories that befitted their perceptions of a divine Jesus.
 At no time, was there ever any suggestion of a conspiracy to deceive anyone.
 All gospels, were honest and genuine attempts, by the early church fathers, to provide Jesus’ missing biographical background for the benefit of their newly converted pagans.

 I couldn’t help noticing in the earlier stages of my investigation, that the four official Gospels seemed to increase progressively, both in their degree of boldness, and in their degree of sophistication.
 Mark was a relatively basic attempt to explain Jesus’ ministry years, and it portrays Jesus as a simple envoy, sent by God to offer enlightenment about the impending apocalypse.
 The other two synoptic gospels [Matthew & Luke], appearing about ten years after Mark, presumably from different early churches, both went a stage further than Mark, and portrayed Jesus as the son of God, born of a virgin.
 Unfortunately, neither of these two authors knew that their conflicting accounts of the virgin birth, would later appear side by side in the newly canonized New Testament.
-The potential embarrassment caused by having these two conflicting accounts of Jesus’ birth, was mitigated to some extent by inserting Mark between Matthew & Luke.
+The potential embarrassment caused by having these two conflicting accounts of Jesus’ birth, was mitigated to some extent, by inserting Mark between Matthew & Luke.

 The ascension of Jesus to heaven, first found in Luke, and later reinforced in Acts, was another common feature of pagan belief systems that was incorporated into the Gospels.
 It was added primarily to underline the divinity of Jesus, but it also offered a very convenient way to dispose of Jesus after his miraculous resurrection.
 Unfortunately, Luke’s Gospel and Acts fail to agree when this ascension to heaven actually occurred.
 Luke’s Gospel alleges it occurred on the same day as the resurrection [Easter Sunday], whereas Acts states it occurred forty days after the resurrection.
 This is a remarkable discrepancy given the momentous nature of the alleged event.
 It is even more remarkable, given the fact that Luke and Acts were both allegedly written by the same author.
-[I have ignored the brief reference to Jesus’ ascension that can be found at the end of Mark’s Gospel, because it was not present in the original version of Mark, but added later for obvious reasons].
+[Please note I have ignored the brief reference to Jesus’ ascension found at the end of Mark’s Gospel, because it was not present in the original version of Mark, but added later for obvious reasons].

 It was now fairly clear to me, why there were many gospels around by the end of that first century AD, and why the Jerusalem resurrection, and the multiple post-resurrection sightings as advocated by Paul in 1-Corinthians 15:3-9, were a common feature of all such gospels.
-Each version, was customized by each early church, in a slightly different fashion, and four of these versions were eventually canonized and became part of the New Testament.
+Each version was customized by each early church, in a slightly different fashion, and four of these versions were eventually canonized and became part of the New Testament.
 The rest, including the gospels of Thomas and of Mary, were apparently consigned to the dustbin of history, but even now, I have no real idea why.
-Presumably, it was all down to politics and power struggles, with the usual winners and losers, that you always get in such circumstances.
+Presumably, it was all down to political wrangling and power struggles, with the usual winners and losers that you always get in such circumstances.

 No Going Back

-I was now nearing the end of a journey which started in January 2012, when, as an agnostic, I attended a Christian sponsored Alpha Course looking for answers.
-Here I was, in January 2014, now a committed atheist, who was happy to accept that a historical character called Jesus was crucified in Jerusalem some 2000 years ago.
+I was now nearing the end of a journey which started in January 2012, when, as an curious agnostic, I attended a Christian sponsored Alpha Course looking for answers.
+Here I was, in January 2014, now a committed atheist, but one who was happy to accept that a historical Jesus was crucified in Jerusalem some 2000 years ago.
 This crucifixion should have been the end of the matter, but sometime after this crucifixion, [it seems nobody knows exactly how long after] Paul hallucinated on the road to Damascus, and convinced himself that he saw this dead Jesus.
 Three years later, Peter, on hearing Paul’s good news about a resurrected Jesus, trumped Paul’s experience on the road to Damascus, with a simple lie about a similar experience in Jerusalem.
 Believing Peter’s lies to be true, and with Jesus now elevated to divine status, Paul then spent the rest of his life, touring round the pagan world, enthusiastically promoting this insignificant, mortal character called Jesus, as the son of God.

 The very short pre-gospel period [c 30 AD-c 70 AD] was a period of fluidity and rapid change, during which Jesus’ real identity was hotly disputed.
 We had Jewish followers of a Messianic Jesus, led by Peter and by James, and we also had Jewish and Gentile followers of a more conventional Christian Jesus, led by Paul.
 The followers of the Messianic Jesus eventually lost out, because most Jews refused to accept that Jesus was their long-awaited Jewish Messiah.
 By the end of this short pre-gospel period, Jewish followers of a Messianic Jesus, had either died out, or morphed into quasi-Christians.